mrgrain/cdk-esbuild/README.md

 - Update the package dependency to v2: `npm install --save @mrgrain/cdk-esbuild@^2.0.0`
 - `esbuild` is now installed as an optional dependency.
 If your setup does not automatically install optional dependencies, add it as an explicit dependency.
 - Remove any use of `bundlerPriority`.
-- Unstable construct `EsbuildBundling` has been renamed to `EsbuildBundler` and its interface has slightly changed.
+- Experimental construct `EsbuildBundling` has been renamed to `EsbuildBundler` and its interface has slightly changed.
 Like most other constructs, it now takes `entryPoints` as first parameter, with an optional `props` object as the second.

 ## Versioning

 This package _mostly_ follows [Semantic Versioning](https://semver.org/), with the exception of upgrades to `esbuild`.
 These will be released as **minor versions** and often include breaking changes from `esbuild`.

-Although great care is taken to avoid this, all features marked as `@unstable` may change with minor versions.
-Please note that the unstable flag is applied to all new or experimental features and internal classes.
+Although great care is taken to avoid this, all features marked with `@stability experimental` may change with minor versions.
+The flag is only applied to new and experimental features and internal classes.

 ### Npm Tags